Preventing Handheld Phone Distraction for Drivers by Sensing the Gripping Hand

 Key finding

-Ultrasonic acoustic sensing on a stock smartphone can identify when the driver is gripping the phone (vs placing it on a surface) with 99% accuracy and sub-second timing precision, enabling real-time intervention against handheld-phone distraction without dedicated hardware.
+Active ultrasonic acoustic sensing using a stock smartphone's existing speaker and microphones can discriminate handheld phone use from handsfree placements with 99% accuracy and sub-second onset timing, enabling real-time intervention against handheld-phone distraction without dedicated hardware.

 Methodology